nplrkn/alsoran/documentation/backlog.md

 ## RETEST

 ## DONE
+- Registration sequence should not set up UE context in DU or invovle Rrc Reconfiguration
+- SRB set to 0 or 1 and checking of that in Mock DU
 - Add comments at top of files
 - GNB-CU-CP serves E1 and supports E1 Setup
 - Clean up Redis even if live redis test fails